fanvicl/Decoding-Wireless-Buttons-Data/README.md

 000003a7 → Button 4

-To emulate a FAnvil button, transmit the same 32-bit code from another compatible device.
+To emulate a Fanvil button, transmit the same 32-bit code from another compatible device.
 To clone, copy the code to another transmitter or microcontroller with the same wireless stack.

 If You Need to Generate or Recognize the Code in Software: